WincciChow/WincciChow.github.io/_posts/projects/2017-04-02-yellowpineapple.md

     alt: "Yellow Pineapple website on tablet, mobile and desktop"

 ---
 <p>Using React-Redux for a weather forecast web application maybe a bit overkilled.
 But I just use this classic react project to demonstrates my knowledge of React-Redux and responsive design.
-This project is still ongoing.
+<br><br> This project is still ongoing.
 I am working on how to use canvas in React.
-So that I can make the background change according to different weather conditions!</p>
+So that I can make the background change according to different weather conditions!
+Check up my developemnt from [github](https://github.com/WincciChow/react-redux-weather). </p>